Safe Computing for Students

 University students should take the following actions:

-- Protect your computer against spyware and adware
+- Protect your computer against viruses, spyware, and adware.

 - Install Computrace LoJack software to help recover your computer in the event of theft or loss.